 Specifications are subject to change without notice.
 Tigertronics reserves the right to change specifications to improve our products, or for any other reasons that we deem necessary.

 **The Linux operating system is not officially supported by our chipset manufacturer, or Tigertronics.
-We will do our best to help you get your SignaLink working in Linux if you call for Tech Support, but please understand that we do not run this OS ourselves, so support for it will be very limited.
+We will do our best to help you get your SignaLink working in Linux if you call for Tech Support (click here for some customer provided information on running the SignaLink USB in Linux), but please understand that we do not run this OS ourselves so support for it will be very limited.
 If you are not familiar with installing and configuring software/hardware in Linux, then we strongly suggest that you use a different OS with your SignaLink.